 Alcohol TestingMost comprehensive legal alcohol testing on the market today.

 AlphaBiolabs offers the most comprehensive legal alcohol testing on the market today.
-Our range includes 3- or 6-month hair analyses to show alcohol consumption over a period of time, blood analysis, nail clippings, point-of-care breath tests and continuous results are also available using an innovative alcohol monitoring bracelet, SCRAM CAM®.
+Our range includes 3- or 6-month head hair analyses to show historical alcohol consumption over a period of time.
+Blood analysis, nail clippings, point-of-care breath tests provide an overview of usage and ongoing consumption is also available using an innovative alcohol monitoring bracelet, SCRAM CAM®.

 Hair alcohol testing